qvex/face-detection/project_configs/usage-guide.md

 ```

 **What it does:**
-- Shows interactive file browser with all images from dataset
+- Shows interactive hierarchical file browser starting at data/test/
+- Browse folders: Arrow keys (↑/↓), Enter to open folder
-- Navigate with arrow keys (↑/↓)
+- Navigate back: Select "../" option
-- Press Enter to select image
+- Select image: Arrow keys to highlight, Enter to confirm
 - Automatically starts real-time verification

+**Browser Features:**
+- Shows folders marked with [DIR]
+- Shows images indented
+- Displays current location and counts
+- Navigate into subfolders and back out
+- Can access any image in any subdirectory

 **Direct Mode:**
 ```bash